turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 ## Learning Goals

 * Define classes with instance methods in Ruby
 * Define classes with instance variables in Ruby
+* Identify the application of Abstraction and Encapsulation principles

 ## Schedule
 * 5min - WarmUp